Hi, I'm Edward Cree, and you're here because for some reason you want to know more about me. So here goes.

 But 2019 was also a big year for politics.
 As a committed Eurosceptic, I started taking part in Leave Means Leave protests, including two days of the March to Leave.
 I joined the Brexit Party and canvassed in the Peterborough by-election; this was my first experience of door-to-door canvassing, which needless to say is a harrowing experience for an autistic person like me!
 But I am more determined than ever to make my political voice heard.

 Meanwhile at Solarflare, as we worked ever more closely with Xilinx on the EF100 project, they decided to acquire us, a deal which closed in July 2019.
-Around about this time, Rob Stonehouse, the much-loved manager of the Solarflare Linux team, decided to leave to pursue other opportunities (at Amazon AWS).
+Around about this time, Rob Stonehouse, the much-loved manager of the Solarflare Linux team, decided to leave to pursue other opportunities.
 Thus began a year of change, as I adjusted to working with a new boss and a new company, and then to telecommuting as a result of the COVID lockdowns.
-But for all that, I've continued doing much the same as always — kernel hacking and upstreaming sfc driver code.
-As I write at the end of 2020, the EF100 driver is upstream, and Xilinx has successfully demoed OVS offload; everything is different but everything is still the same.
+But for all that, I continued doing much the same as always — kernel hacking and upstreaming sfc driver code.

 My personal motto is